 All new suppliers undertake to comply with the Code of Conduct for Suppliers and hence also to international standards governing environmental protection, labour practices and human rights.
-Since 2017, an Integrity Line has also been available to suppliers for anonymously reporting irregularities in the procurement process.
+Since 2017, an Integrity Line has also been available to suppliers for anonymously reporting irregularities in the procurement process or non-compliance with the Code of Conduct for Suppliers.
 No cases were reported in the reporting year.
-As of the end of 2019, a total of 2,263 direct and indirect suppliers had signed the Code of Conduct.
+As of the end of 2020, a total of 2,098 direct and indirect suppliers had signed the Code of Conduct.
 This equates to over 90% of the total procurement value.
+In the Code of Conduct for Suppliers, suppliers undertake - wherever possible and appropriate - to ensure that their own suppliers and second tier suppliers also adhere to the terms of the Code.
+Geberit may explicitly demand of a supplier that this Code also be extended to selected second tier suppliers.
+When auditing suppliers, an analysis of the most important second tier suppliers is included in the risk analysis and the audit investigations on site.
+Geberit's goal is long-term, collaborative supplier management, where the relationship with the supplier is actively managed and sustainability risks in the supply chain are jointly analysed and minimised.